GarrettJudd/FFIEC/IaaS WebApp/Azure Security and Compliance Blueprint - FFIEC IaaS WebApp Overview.md

 ## Compliance documentation

-The [Azure Security and Compliance Blueprint – FFIEC Customer Responsibility Matrix](https://aka.ms/) lists all security principles required by FFIEC.
-This matrix details whether the implementation of each principle is the responsibility of Microsoft, the customer, or shared between the two.
+The [Azure Security and Compliance Blueprint – FFIEC Customer Responsibility Matrix](https://aka.ms/) lists all security objectives required by FFIEC.
+This matrix details whether the implementation of each objective is the responsibility of Microsoft, the customer, or shared between the two.

-The [Azure Security and Compliance Blueprint – FFIEC IaaS Web Application Implementation Matrix](https://aka.ms/) provides information on which FFIEC requirements are addressed by the IaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered principle.
+The [Azure Security and Compliance Blueprint – FFIEC IaaS Web Application Implementation Matrix](https://aka.ms/) provides information on which FFIEC requirements are addressed by the IaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered objective.

 ## Guidance and recommendations